 Pop-up Library – Summer 2021

-The last day of library service at the Main Street location will be Sunday, May 23.
-Beginning on Monday, May 24, limited library service will be offered out of Lundeen Park, opens a new window in the Parks and Recreation, opens a new window office next to the concession stand.
+During the summer of 2021, limited library service will be offered out of Lundeen Park, opens a new window in the Parks and Recreation, opens a new window office next to the concession stand.
 Services available will include:

 - Holds pickup